 "The transit buses...have interiors that can accommodate patients."

-In the event of a major medical emergency, whether it’s a bus accident, multi casualty incident, terrorist attack, or even a hospital or nursing home evacuation, it may be necessary to transport large numbers of patients.
-The conventional ambulance is designed for a maximum of two patients.
-The MAB’s with a 14 non-ambulatory capacity is a force multiplier allowing patient transport thus reducing the numbers of ambulances that would be required.
+In the event of a major medical emergency, whether a bus accident, multi-casualty incident, terrorist attack, or even a hospital or nursing home evacuation, it may be necessary to transport large numbers of patients.
+A conventional ambulance is designed for a maximum of two patients; The MAB, with a non-ambulatory capacity of 14, is a force multiplier, allowing for patient transport and reducing the number of ambulances that would be required.

 Electronic Patient Tracking System (EPTS)

 Communication is perhaps the most vital component in effectively managing emergency resources for routine daily incidents as well as for mass casualty events.
 Real-life incidents have taught us that the ability for first responders to communicate with one another is vital, but equally important is the need to track the movement of patients.
 Tracking patient movement provides first responders and first receivers with real-time situational awareness during a mass casualty incident and fosters the family reunification process.